cp2k/cp2k-input-tools/README.md

 * parser: improve error reporting with context
 * preprocessor: don't lose original context when interpolating variables
-* parser: parsing the XML is slow (easily 70% of the time), pickle or generate Python code directly instead and keep XML parsing as backup
+* parser: parsing the XML is slow (easily 70% of the time), pickle or generate Python code directly instead and keep XML parsing as fallback
 * parser: maybe generate AST using an emitting (`yield`) parser for more flexibility

 # The CP2K JSON and YAML formats